imyrfield/Popular-Movies/README.md

-# Udacity_P.1
+# Popular Movies
-Udacity project #1 - Popular Movies
+Udacity project #2 - Popular Movies

 This App uses www.themoviedb.org, and requires an API key.
-You can enter your API key on line 8 of /res/strings.xml
+You can enter your API key on line 9 of /res/strings.xml It also uses the YouTube API to fetch thumbnail images of trailers.
+The API key can be entered on line 10 of /res/strings.xml